-The crusher and grinder are physical reactions that do not emit any CO_2 during the process.
-In contrast, calcination is a chemical reaction, during which the process-related CO_2 may be emitted.
-The process-related emissions are the CO_2 emitted as a result of chemical reactions in the production process rather than the energy combusted by industry (Shan, Liu, & Guan, 2016).
-During the calcination of raw meal, the limestone is heated to lime (CaO) and CO_2 ; see Equation (1).
-The CO_2 emissions are process-related emissions during the cement production process.
+The crusher and grinder are physical reactions that do not emit any $CO_2$ during the process.
+In contrast, calcination is a chemical reaction, during which the process-related $CO_2$ may be emitted.
+The process-related emissions are the $CO_2$ emitted as a result of chemical reactions in the production process rather than the energy combusted by industry (Shan et al. 2016a).
+During the calcination of raw meal, the limestone is heated to lime (CaO) and $CO_2$ ; see Equation 1.
+The $CO_2$ emissions are process-related emissions during the cement production process.

-$$CaCO_3 \stackrel{\Delta}{=} CaO + CO_2 \uparrow. \tag{1}$$
+$$CaCO_3 \triangleq CaO + CO_2 \uparrow$$ Equation 1

 Although the crushing and grinding processes do not emit process-related emissions, they consume abundant energy for power, such as coal and electricity.
-The CO_2 emitted during coal combustion and electricity generation is counted as direct emissions and indirect emissions, respectively (Liu, 2016b).
+The CO2 emitted during coal combustion and electricity generation is counted as direct emissions and indirect emissions, respectively (Liu 2016b).
 The indirect emissions are normally produced in power plants rather than the cement plants.

-Overall, this study considers the process-related CO_2 emissions, direct CO_2 emissions from coal combustion, and indirect CO_2 emissions induced by electricity consumption in China's cement industry.
-We adopt the mass balance method recommended by the Intergovernmental Panel on Climate Change to account for the emissions (IPCC, 2006).
+Overall, this study considers the process-related $CO_2$ emissions, direct $CO_2$ emissions from coal combustion, and indirect $CO_2$ emissions induced by electricity consumption in China's cement industry.
+We adopt the mass balance method recommended by the Intergovernmental Panel on Climate Change to account for the emissions (IPCC 2006).

-2.2 | Emission calculation
+2.2 Emission calculation

-2.2.1 | Process-related CO2 emissions
+2.2.1 Process-related CO2 emissions

-The process-related CO_2 emissions during cement production can be estimated as the cement or clinker production timed by the related emission factors.
+The process-related $CO_2$ emissions during cement production can be estimated as the cement or clinker production timed by the related emission factors.
 As discussed above, most of the previous studies use the cement production to calculate the cement process-related emissions.
 These cement production-based emission accounts may overlook the regional diversity in the cement manufacturing process and cement-clinker ratio.
-Therefore, the present study calculates the process-related emissions based on clinker production to achieve more accurate emission accounts of the cement industry; see Equation (2) (IPCC, 2006).
+Therefore, the present study calculates the process-related emissions based on clinker production to achieve more accurate emission accounts of the cement industry; see Equation 2 (IPCC 2006).

-$$CE{process} = AD{clinker} \times EF{clinker}.$$ (2)
+$$CE{process} = AD{clinker} \times EF{clinker}$$